 AI project Cycle modelling class 9

-Before starting AI project Cycle modelling class 9, you need to understand what is modelling?
+Before starting the AI project Cycle modelling class 9, you need to understand what is modelling.
 So it can be defined as follows:

-So as in previous article data exploration, we have seen how we can represent data in graphics using various tools.
-This graphical representation makes data easy to understand for the humans to take a decision or prediction.
-But when it comes to machine to access and analyze data, machine requires mathematical representation of data.
+So as in the previous article on data exploration, we have seen how we can represent data in graphics using various tools.
+This graphical representation makes data easy to understand for humans to take a decision or prediction.
+But when it comes to the machine accessing and analyse data, the machine requires a mathematical representation of data.
 Hence every model needs a mathematical approach to analyze data.

 In the next section of AI project Cycle modelling class 9 we will talk about AI modelling approaches.

 AI modelling approaches

 Basically, there are two approaches broadly taken by researchers for AI modelling.
 They are:

 - Decision Tree